Types of Cardiovascular Surgery

 Heart valve disease can affect any of the four valves inside the heart.
 When the valve disease has progressed to a certain point, repair or replacement may be the only appropriate treatment.

-Riverside’s structural cardiology and heart surgery team will work with each patient to determine if a catheter-based approach, a minimally invasive robotic approach or an open approach is the most appropriate procedure.
+Riverside’s structural cardiology and heart surgery team will work with each patient to determine if a catheter-based approach or an open surgical approach is the most appropriate procedure.
 Things that affect this decision include the valve that needs to be replaced, the age of the patient, the individual heart anatomy of the patient and any other medical conditions they may have.

 Learn more about these procedures on the Heart Valve Program.